1. What is Rhinorinse?

 Many physicians will prescribe steroids or antibiotics that can be added to the nasal rinse for treating nasal and sinus conditions and it is safe and effective to add it to Rhinorinse.
 Be sure to ask your physician or our question portal if you have further questions.

-10. Why was Rhinoclear and Rhinorinse started?
+10. Why were Rhinoclear and Rhinorinse started?

 Rhinoclear was started by Dr. Brad Mechor, an otolaryngologist who specializes in nasal and sinus disease (Rhinology) at the Calgary Sinus Centre.